-The revaluation model is an alternative model allowed under IFRS, but not under US GAAP.
+The revaluation model is an alternative to the cost model of accounting for fixed assets.
+It is allowed under IFRS, but not under US GAAP.

 Under the revaluation model, an asset’s carrying value equals its fair value at revaluation date minus accumulated depreciation or accumulated impairment after the revaluation date.
 The use of the revaluation model may result in an increase in the value of an item of PPE.